uc-cdis/gen3.org/content/resources/developer/_index.md

 After we collect valuable data from various submitters, we would like to expose it in a user-friendly web interface.
 Understanding the datamodel and knowing how to traverse the graph is intimidating for a general Gen3 user, so we created an ETL application - [tube](https://github.com/uc-cdis/tube) to denormalize the graph to several types of flat documents to cater to several major use cases.

 Tube is driven by configuration files which describe the flat document structure and the mapping logic from the graph model, so that it's generic and can support various datamodels in different commons.
-For most of the biomedical commons, there are two types of flat documents that satisfies majority of users:
+For most of the biomedical commons, there are two types of flat documents that satisfy the majority of users:
 - A file-centric document that denormalizes biospecimen and clinical attributes for each file.
-This targets bioinformaticians who want to filter by specific clinical/biospecimen attires and select files on which to run analysis.
+This targets bioinformaticians who want to filter by specific clinical/biospecimen attributes and select files on which to run analysis.
 - A case-centric document that denormalizes biospecimen and clinical attributes for each case.
 This targets clinicians who want to see distributions based on clinical attributes among cases.
 Most of the time, these cases represent patients.

 [living document for data exploration architecture](https://github.com/uc-cdis/cdis-wiki/tree/master/dev/gen3/data_explorer)